• Skip to main content

 Strawberry White Chocolate Bark.

-Chocolate Bark has to be one of the easiest sweet treat snacks that can come out of your kitchen.
-With just a handful of ingredients, you can have a fun, flavourful snack on hand or share around.
-Chocolate Chip Scones, Chocolate Hazelnut Granola Bars and my Cherry Filled Lamingtons are three other family favourites we love.
-Admittedly, not as easy to make as white chocolate bark, but hey, sometimes a bit of effort goes a long way.
+Chocolate Bark has to be one of the easiest snacks that can come out of your kitchen.
+With just a handful of ingredients, you can have a fun, flavourful snack to have on hand or share around.

-Freeze-dried strawberry powder is incorporated into white chocolate, creating the most delicious strawberry chocolate.
 It gets layered over a base of white chocolate, and then a smattering of crumbled shortbread cookies and freeze-dried strawberry pieces are scattered on top.
-Once hardened, cut the bark into chunks for the most gorgeous snack on the block!
+The resulting flavour combination is heavenly!

 Jump to:

-• Ingredients needed
+• 🧾 Ingredients Needed

-• Variations
+• 📖 Variations

-• Recipe pro tips
+• 📋 Recipe FAQs

-• More Strawberry recipes that you may like.
+• 🍓More Strawberry recipes

 • 📖 Recipe